Senior Notions

 Vive Arthritis Gloves with Box

-Vive Gets a Grip on Textured Compression Gloves
+Vive Gets a Grip on Everyday Hand Fatigue

-There was a time when hand fatigue showed up more often in ordinary tasks — holding a tablet, chopping vegetables, gripping a water bottle.
-Nothing dramatic, just a steady awareness that my hands tired sooner than they used to.
+There was a time when my hands just couldn’t keep up — holding a tablet, chopping vegetables, gripping a water bottle.
+Nothing dramatic, just steady fatigue showing up sooner than it used to.

-I hadn’t been looking for a solution when my daughter mentioned a pair of textured compression gloves she had come across.
-She was trying to make daily tasks easier on her own hands and discovered that this kind of glove existed at all.
-Until then, I hadn’t realized there were options designed specifically to support grip and reduce strain without limiting movement.
+I hadn’t been looking for a solution when my daughter mentioned a pair of textured compression gloves she’d found.
+She was trying to ease her own hand strain and stumbled on these gloves.
+Until then, I didn’t realize support like this existed — gloves designed to help with grip, warmth, and comfort, without limiting movement.
+I had to try them.

 Open Fingers, Full Use